Have you ever looked around at all the other blogs covering the same topics and wondered why in the world anyone would care about your blog?

 As a blogger, there are many ways to go about networking.

-The best and strongest connections are usually made in person, so attending industry conferences or other meetups is a great way to speed up the process.
+The best and strongest connections are made in person, so attending industry conferences or other meetups is a great way to speed up the process.

 But even if you can’t meet up with other bloggers face-to-face, there are plenty of possibilities for networking online.